 The undergraduate business curriculum at the School of Business caters to students at different career stages.

-If you are a freshman or sophomore at UW Bothell and you want to explore the possibility of becoming a business student, please consider these two courses-
+If you are a first-year or sophomore at UW Bothell and you want to explore the possibility of becoming a business student, please consider these two courses:

 - BBUS 201 - Introduction to Business